eezstreet/SWATEliteForce/README.md

 ## DISABLING IRONSIGHTS ZOOM IS NOT WORKING!
 If you are ingame and you check "Disable Ironsights Zoom" then it won't work until you change your weapon, because of how the code works.
 Just change to a different piece of equipment and change back.

+# MOD COMPATIBILITY #

+SWAT: Elite Force is compatible with skins and custom maps out of the box, without modifications.
+It is not compatible with total conversions or new weapon mods.
+It has some compatibility issues with admin mods.
+To make this process more painless, I've gone ahead and listed each of the mods on Moddb and elsewhere, and provided the compatibility status.

+**Fully Compatible; no special installation steps:**
+ * SWAT 4 ENB / Reshade
+ * Elite Tactical Force Map Pack
+ * Mega Map Pack.
+(DO NOT install the mod, just the maps)
+ * GSF Map Pack
+ * ANY custom officer skin mod.

+**Partially Compatible; some assembly required or there are bugs:**
+ * SWAT 4 Graphical Enrichment Mod (GEM).
+(Not usable in multiplayer)
+ * SWAT 4 Retextured Mod.
+(Not usable in multiplayer)
+ * SWAT 4 Music Overhaul (Not usable in multiplayer)
+ * Snitch Mod.
+(It can crash on occasion)
+ * LEVEL 13.
+(Only the maps are supported.)
+ * BFHL Mod.
+(Can be installed, but requires a great deal of patience and use of the editor to do so)
+ * GSK Character Models (see above)

+**Not applicable; SEF includes the features of these mods and/or improves upon them:**
+ * Brettzie's M4
+ * SWAT 4 Widescreen Mod
+ * Gez Admin Mod
+ * Markmods Admin Mod
+ * Mega Map Mod

+**Not compatible; SEF does not work with these mods at all and cannot possibly function with:**
+ * SWAT 4 Remake Mod
+ * SWAT 4 1.2 Mod
+ * Code 11
+ * 11-99 Enhancement Mod
+ * HSM Enhancements
+ * Sheriff's Special Forces (SSF)
+ * SAS Mod (SEF includes many of its weapons)
+ * Speech Recognition Improvement (SEF includes many of its features)

 # KNOWN ISSUES #